 - We will continue to work with others to engage key stakeholders in producing and consuming countries.

-Reporting against our 2020 commitment, as of calendar year 2018 approximately 88% of our UK general merchandise wood and paper products are now FSC/PEFC certified or from a recycled source.
+Reporting against our 2020 commitment, as of calendar year 2019, 93% of our UK Own Brand wood/paper products and 94% of CE Own Brand wood/paper products are now FSC/PEFC certified or from a recycled source.